Car insurance in Canada

 Are you looking to get a better understanding of how car insurance works in Canada?
 Did you know it differs from province to province?
 There is such thing as both private and public insurance when it comes to protecting your vehicle.
 By law, you must purchase mandatory car insurance and then you can purchase additional, optional coverages to suit your needs.
 Since it’s illegal to drive your car without insurance, not to mention insurance is there to protect you as the owner/driver, it’s a good idea to really understand how it works and what type of insurance you need to purchase before you hit the open road.
 Or any road for that matter.

 Because it changes from province to province, there isn’t a one size fits all answer to this question.
 And although car insurance is mandatory from coast to coast, it is regulated on a provincial level, not nationally.
-Overall, car insurance in Canada is divided into public insurance and private insurance.
+Then, car insurance in Canada is also divided into public insurance and private insurance.
 But of course, just to keep things interesting, some provinces run on a bit of a hybrid of both systems.
-Let’s jump in to see how these differ.
+Let’s jump in to see examples of these different types and how they differ.

 What’s public car insurance?